 Knowing that I walked in the gifts of the Spirit, a Christian councelor had asked me to monitor a session and share any insight the Holy Spirit might offer.
 His client was an unmarried career woman who spoke of her prolonged feelings of sadness and her deep desire to lead a happy and fulfilled life.

-While she and the councelor were talking, the Holy Spirit gave me a word of knowledge, and I saw the image of an old-fashioned walkway gate in my mind's eye.
-It was of dark green metal, and it had a row of leaves in its design.
+While she and the councelor were talking, the Holy Spirit gave me a word of knowledge, and in my mind's eye, I saw the image of an old-fashioned walkway gate.
+It was of dark green metal, and it had a row of tiny leaves in its design.

 When it had come my turn to share, I described the old gate and its design, and the Holy Spirit then prompted me to prophesy the following: